open-contracting/standard-development-handbook/docs/profiles/ppp.rst

 In ``codelists.md``:

--  Update the version numbers in the links to extensions’ documentation, if appropriate.
+-  Update the version numbers in the links to extensions' documentation, if appropriate.
 -  If extensions or OCDS add or remove codelists, add or remove sections as appropriate.

 To find codelists to add or remove, run (in Bash):